leapmotiondev/leapmotiondev/README.md

 ## Personal Life

 - 🖥️ Passionate about technology and always eager to learn new things in the realm of software and network engineering.
-- 🐶🐱 Enjoying life with my pets and fiancée.
 - 📘 Reading and researching about advancements in cybersecurity.

 ## A Bit More About Me